VishalRamesh50/spotify-rec-tuner/README.md

 npm install
 ```

 _Note: If you want to run this on your phone follow these steps.
 When [starting the React Application](#frontend-react-web-application) it will tell you which network it's running on.
-Take that IP address and replace all instances of `localhost` with it in your `.env` file._
+Take that IP address and replace all instances of `localhost` with it in your `.env` file.
+You'll have to add the new `REDIRECT_URI` in the Spotify Dashboard from step 4 as well.
+You'll want to hit the site from that host instead of `localhost`._

 ## Frontend React Web Application